tddapps/blog/_posts/2016-05-05-how-to-run-node-cron-jobs-in-a-docker-container.md

 - **Schedule**: The schedule is missing from this configuration template because it will be determined when the image runs the `CMD`.
 That way it can be configurable.

 ### [templates/setupCron.sh](https://github.com/camilin87/node-cron/blob/master/templates/setupCron.sh)
 The most important file of our image. `./templates/setupCron.sh` is the command that will be executed when our image runs.
-It will be responsible for making the container environment variables visible to the cron job, and several other useful tasks.
+It will be responsible for making the container environment variables visible to the cron job.

 ```bash
 #!/bin/bash